-- You need to have an active interest in, and a demonstrated commitment to animals, nature, wildlife conservation, and conservation education. - You need to be willing to commit the time and effort required to complete the Docent Training Program and certification process which generally takes 6-12 months. - You need a friendly personality, excellent communication skills, and the desire to talk with people of all ages and backgrounds. - You need to be dependable, reliable, and able to make a regular commitment of service to the Society. - Docents spend most of their day standing and walking, and enjoy being outdoors, especially during the summer months.
+- You need to have an active interest in, and a demonstrated commitment to animals, nature, wildlife conservation, and conservation education. - You need to be willing to commit the time and effort required to complete the Docent Training Program and certification process which generally takes 6-12 months. - You need a friendly personality, excellent communication skills, and the desire to talk with people of all ages and backgrounds. - You need to be dependable, reliable, and able to make a regular commitment of service, a 4-hour shift either once a week or two weekends a month, to the Society. - You need to be able to make a minimum two-year commitment to the program, including the training and certification process. - Docents spend most of their day standing and walking, and enjoy being outdoors, especially during the summer months.
 During colder weather, docents are stationed in the indoor exhibits.
-(We can accommodate persons who use electronic convenience vehicles or wheelchairs.) - Note: Due to the challenging requirements of our Docent Training Program, we do not accept full- or part-time undergraduate or graduate students in the program.
+(We can accommodate persons who use electronic convenience vehicles or wheelchairs.) - You must be able to volunteer in buildings with varying degrees of temperatures and humidity levels throughout the year (indoor animal exhibits are generally not air-conditioned); - Due to the challenging requirements of our Docent Training Program, we do not accept fullor part-time undergraduate or graduate students in the program.